mnlipp/osgi-getting-started/UsingAService.md

 [^ws]: Not to be confused with the Eclipse workspace.
 The default layout puts `cnf` as a top level project in your Eclipse workspace.
 However, the only real restriction is that `cnf` must be a sibling of the (bnd) OSGi projects under development.
 The layout for this introduction uses a [top level](https://github.com/mnlipp/osgi-getting-started) (gradle nature only) project, with `cnf` and the sample bundle projects as children.

 Provided that the bundles that you want to add are maintained in some remote repository<a name="add-repo"></a>, a better approach is to add this (remote) repository to the list of repositories that are searched for bundles.
 Such a list is maintained in `build.bnd` (in the `cnf` project).
-When introducing the bndtools plugin for Eclipse, you copied the `build.bnd` that I prepared for this tutorial into your project.
-It defines several remote repositories.
+When introducing the bndtools plugin for Eclipse, an initial version of  `build.bnd` was created and you added an additional entry.

 ```properties
 -plugin.1.Local: \